OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

 In the standard case, all the Java bytecode and data related to the app is contained in a file named *classes.dex* in the app root directory.
 This file adheres to the Dalvik Executable Format (DEX), an Android-specific way of packaging Java programs.
 Most Java decompilers expect plain class files or JARs as input, so you need to convert the classes.dex file into a JAR first.
-Once you have a JAR file, you can use any number of free decompilers to produce Java code - some popular decompilers are JD <sup>[4]</sup>, Jad <sup>[10]</sup>, Proycon <sup>[11]</sup> and CFR <sup>[12]</sup>.
+This can be done using  <code>dex2jar</code> or <code>enjarify</code>.

-For this example, let's pick CFR as our decompiler of choice.
+Once you have a JAR file, you can use any number of free decompilers to produce Java code.
+In this example, we'll CFR as our decompiler of choice.
 CFR is under active development, and brand-new releases are made available regularly on the author's website <sup>[13]</sup>.
 Conveniently, CFR has been released under a MIT license, which means that it can be used freely for any purposes, even though its source code is not currently available.

-The easiest way to run CFR is by using <code>apkx</code>, which also packages <code>dex2jar</code> as well as other decompiler backends.
+The easiest way to run CFR is through <code>apkx</code>, which also packages <code>dex2jar</code> and automates the extracting, conversion and decompliation steps.
 Install it as follows:

 ```
 $ git clone https://github.com/b-mueller/apkx